-RK: That's not the family I grew up in, but to me there is something interesting about a family that is so liberal in their lack of inhibition vet politically very conservative.
-There is something interesting about that dichotomy because I do think it exists; an environment where a family is completely open with language and sexuality, where the children would have the confidence to completely disagree with their parents about politics.
-Unknowingly, the parents have created an open-minded, liberal environment in a politically conservative household: they have created their own liberal monsters.
+RK: That's not the family I grew up in, but to me there is something interesting about a family that is so liberal in their lack of inhibition yet politically very conservative.
+There is something interesting about that dichotomy because I do think it exists: an environment where a family is completely open with language and sexuality, where the children would have the confidence to completely disagree with their parents about politics.
+Unknowingly, the parents have created an open-minded, liberal environment in a politically conservative household; they have created their own liberal monsters.
 It is an unusual disparity, but it was intentional.
 The traditional way of doing conservative Republican parents is that they don't let their children cuss.
 A lot of people in Hollywood are very liberal and it is very easy to bash conservative people.
-I come from a family of conservatives, I come from the land of Republicans.
+I come from a family of conservatives.
+I come from the land of Republicans.
 These are people that I love and care about.
 You have to respect both sides of the political system.
-You have to respect both parties and even though you may disagree with many of the things a party stands for, you have to try and come to an understanding of why someone thinks that way, otherwise you are never going to come to a solution.
+You have to respect both parties and even though you may disagree with many of the things a party stands for, you have to try and come to a solution.
 I did not want to demonise a character because they are conservative or they are Republican.
 That would be condescending and as a storyteller it is not my responsibility to push a political ideology on someone by demonising the other side.
 I wanted to make sure the audience loved these two parents.